Jon F. Vein

-Jon F. Vein is an American business executive, entrepreneur and active member of his local, state and national communities.
-He has worked in a number of industries, from aerospace and technology to entertainment and the law, as well as in the fields of software and marketing.
+Jon F. Vein (born December 3, 1963) is an American business executive and entrepreneur.
+He has worked in a number of industries, from aerospace and technology to entertainment and the law and in the fields of software and marketing.

 Early life

-Vein was born to an American Jewish family in Los Angeles, California.
-Raised in Encino, California, he attended both The Harvard School for Boys in North Hollywood, California and Birmingham High School in Van Nuys, California.
-At Birmingham High School he served as both Senior Class President and Student Body President.
-In his senior year of high school he was recognized as a Youth of the Year for the City of Los Angeles.
-Vein went on to the University of California, Berkeley where he double-majored in Electrical Engineering-Computer Science and Materials Science Engineering, graduating with highest honors).
-Jon went on to attend The Harvard Law School, where he won the Williston Contract Drafting and Negotiation competition and served as the Class of 1989's First Class Marshall, graduating cum laude.
+Vein was born to a Jewish family in Los Angeles, California.
+Raised in Encino, California, he attended Harvard-Westlake School (in North Hollywood, California) and Birmingham High School (in Van Nuys, California).

+Vein went on to study at University of California, Berkeley where he double-majored in Electrical Engineering-Computer Science and Materials Science Engineering, graduating with highest honors.
+At Harvard Law School, he won the Williston Contract Drafting and Negotiation competition and served as the Class of 1989's First Class Marshall, graduating cum laude.
 He received his Juris Doctor degree from the Harvard Law School in 1989.

 Career

 Vein co-founded and served as the co-Chief Executive Officer of MarketShare, a cloud-based marketing analytics company based in Westwood, alongside Wes Nichols.
 Jon served as its co-chief executive officer and managing partner until MarketShare was acquired in December, 2015 by Neustar for US$450 million in 2015.
 The acquisition was one of the largest amongst Los Angeles-founded companies.

-Jon is also an Emmy Award-winning producer and winner of the 2016 Ernst & Young Entrepreneur of the Year Award.
+Vein is also an Emmy Award-winning producer and winner of the 2016 Ernst & Young Entrepreneur of the Year Award.
 The Los Angeles Business Journal named Vein as one of the 500 Most Influential People in Los Angeles.
-Jon holds several patents including one for in-vitro meat.
+Vein holds several patents including one for in-vitro meat.

 Early career

 Vein began his professional career working at technology companies, from Teledyne Relays to Hughes Aircraft, where he worked on the "Star Wars" program under President Ronald Reagan.
 He went on to co-found Dern & Vein, an entertainment law firm based in Los Angeles with Dixon Dern.

-Vein left Dern & Vein to join Film Roman, an animation production company based in Los Angeles, where he held a number of positions, including Chief Operating Officer and interim Chief Executive Officer.
-At Film Roman he produced a number of well-known television shows, including King of the Hill and The Simpsons, the latter of which resulted in his winning an Emmy Award in 2001.
+Vein left Dern & Vein to join Film Roman, an animation production company based in Los Angeles, where he held a number of positions, including Chief Operating Officer and interim chief executive officer.
+At Film Roman he produced King of the Hill and The Simpsons, winning an Emmy Award for the latter in 2001.

 Vein subsequently served as the chief operating officer of Artist Management Group and the Artist Production Group, two companies based in Los Angeles and founded by Michael Ovitz.
 As COO, Vein oversaw all divisions, including talent, literary, animation, sports, music, publishing, and feature film production and helped negotiate Artist Management Group's acquisition by The Firm, Inc. in 2002.